jramos-br/jsdoc-summarize2/README.md

 3. Next you need to tell JSDoc to enable the Summarize2 plugin.
 You do this by creating or changing a [JSDoc configuration file](http://usejsdoc.org/about-configuring-jsdoc.html).
-When you later run JSdoc, you must tell it to use this configuration file.
+When you later run JSdoc, you must tell it to use the configuration file.

-    The `plugins` property in the JSDoc configuration file must include a Summarize2 plugin reference, as follows.
+    The `plugins` property in the JSDoc configuration file must include a Summarize2 plugin reference, as follows:

     ```json
     {